Are saunas and ice baths good for wrestlers?

 Lack of scientific information and accessibility

-Until a few decades ago, recovery wasn't as well-studied a topic as it is today.
+Until a few decades ago, recovery wasn't as widely studied as it is today.
 The focus was on hard training, on "no pain, no gain."

 Terms like chronic inflammation , active recovery , or hormonal response to cold/heat were not on the radar of the average athlete or their coaches.